gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 it with the relevant information for the specific association and delivers it towards the lower transport layer.

+# Abstract API

+This section describes and abstract API that is needed between a key establishment part and the DTLS 1.3 protection chunk.

+## Cipher Suit Capabilities

+The key-management function needs to know which cipher suits defined for usage with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
+All TLS cipher suit that are defined are listed in the TLS cipher suit registry {{TLS-CIPHER-SUITS}} at IANA and are identified by a 2-byte value.
+Thus this needs to return a list of all supported cipher suits to the higher layer.

+## Establish Keying Material

+The DTLS Chunk can use one of out of multiple sets of cipher suit and corresponding key materials.
+Which has been used are explicitly indicated in the key-id field.

+The following information needs to be provided when setting Keying material:

+SCTP Assocation:
+: Reference to the relevant SCTP assocation to set the keying material for.

+Key ID:
+: The key ID value to establish (or overwrite)

+Cipher Suit:
+: 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the operators to perform the DTLS record protection.

+client_write_key:
+: The key that will used by the DTLS 1.3 client to encrypt the record.
+Binary arbitrary long object depending on the cipher suit used.

+server_write_key:
+: The key that willb e used by the DTLS 1.3 server to encrypt the record.
+Binary arbitrary long object depending on the cipher suit used.

+Client_Nonce:
+: Nonce is normally initialized to zero at the start of each DTLS connection.
+However, when restarting a SCTP assocation the per direction nonce value might be non-zero.

+Server_Nonce:
+: Nonce is normally initialized to zero at the start of each DTLS connection.
+However, when restarting a SCTP assocation the per direction nonce value might be non-zero.

+## Destroying Keying Material

+A function to destory the keying material for a given key id for a given SCTP Association.

+## Set Key-ID to Use

+Set which Key-ID to use to protect the future SCTP packets sent by the SCTP Association.

+## Per Packet Information

+## Configure Replay Protection

+The DTLS replay protection in this usage is expected to be fairly robust.
+Its depth of handling is related to maximum network path reordering that the receiver expects to see during the SCTP association.
+However as the actual reordering in number of packets are a combination of how delayed one packet may be compared to another times the actual packet rate this can grow for some applications and may need to be tuned.
+Thus, having the potential for setting this a more suitable value depending on the use case should be considered.

 # IANA Considerations {#IANA-Consideration}